Class of 2024 Graduate Spotlights

 Posted on 06/24/2024

-Class of 2024 Graduate SpotlightsWe interviewed six graduates from each of our four senior classes who not only were impressive representatives for their schools and communities, but also had amazing stories to tell.
+Class of 2024 Graduate SpotlightsWe interviewed graduates from each of our four senior classes who not only were impressive representatives for their schools and communities, but also had amazing stories to tell.

 Each graduate took their own path to finding their passion and achieving their dreams!